A Modest Definition of Human Consciousness

 An early attempt to characterize human nature, from the early 21st century.

 Now, in 2025, research philosophers have expanded that definition to include the crucial missing ingredient: an inability to use an em dash.
-Thanks to their efforts, we now know that ignorance of basic typography is the very essence of the human soul, for surely the ability to remember a keyboard shortcut as complex as Alt+0151 or Shift+Option+Hyphen indicates a rote, mechanized mind incompatible with the fluid nature of true human consciousness.
-Even knowing that one can do a long press on the hyphen key on your phone’s keyboard demonstrates a kind of inhuman spiritual emptiness, a great void of being.
+Thanks to their efforts, we now know that ignorance of basic typography is the very essence of the human soul.
+Surely the ability to remember a keyboard shortcut as complex as Alt+0151 indicates a rote, mechanical mind incompatible with the fluid nature of true human consciousness.
+Even knowing that one can do a long press on the hyphen key on your phone demonstrates a kind of spiritual emptiness, a deep existential void at the heart of one’s being.

 Rubric for acceptable dash typography

-Personally, I am glad this philosophical breakthrough occurred, because it turns out that several of the graphic designers and copywriters I’ve worked with for years have secretly been “clankers” this whole time!
+Personally, I’m glad this philosophical breakthrough occurred, because it turns out that several of the graphic designers and copywriters I’ve worked with for years have secretly been “clankers” this whole time!
 It’s amazing that you can have lunch with someone every day, even attend their wedding, and not realize they’re an AI chatbot.
-This is what really drove home the crucial importance of the em dash test for me.
+At first I didn’t want to believe it, but as I watched how they used em dashes to mark interruptions and set off parenthetical remarks, the evidence quickly became damning.
+This experience is what really drove home the crucial importance of the em dash test for me.

 Ignorance of basic typography is the very essence of the human soul.

-I encourage everyone to remain ever vigilant and actively police any online or real-life interactions they have with others, and to immediately accuse anyone who uses an em dash (or who even pauses in conversation in a way that suggests an em dash) of being an AI.
-Such interventions are hugely beneficial to human civilization as a whole as they protect us from both AI and English majors.
+I encourage everyone to remain vigilant and actively police any online or real-life interactions you have with others.
+If someone uses an em dash (or even pauses in conversation in a way that suggests an em dash) you should immediately accuse them of being an AI.
+Such interventions are hugely beneficial to human civilization because they protect us from both AI and English majors.

 Virginia Woolf

-Pictured above: Virginia Woolf, frequent abuser of the em dash and suspected AI chatbot.
+Pictured above: Virginia Woolf, frequent em dash abuser and suspected AI chatbot.